anaybaid7/starrez-logger-prod/README.md

 ## Troubleshooting

-**Buttons did not appear after opening a profile** StarRez is a single-page application and updates content without a full page reload.
+**Q1) Buttons did not appear after opening a profile**

+A1) StarRez is a single-page application and updates content without a full page reload.
 The extension detects navigation changes and injects buttons automatically, usually within one second.
 If buttons do not appear, wait a moment and press F5 to refresh.

 **Something looks incorrect after switching to a different student** The extension monitors for profile changes and refreshes automatically.
 If the display appears stale, pressing F5 will resolve it.